Sanctuary of Hercules Victor (Tivoli): Temple

-At the rear centre of the temenos is the temple with its podium which is partly preserved only in the southern part.
-The temple was 18.5 m high and with its high podium was 25 m high overall and dominated the landscape; with its gabled roof painted yellow it was visible from Rome.
+At the rear centre of the temenos is the temple with its podium, which is partly preserved only in the southern part.
+The temple was 18.5 m high and, with its high podium, was 25 m high overall and dominated the landscape; with its gabled roof painted yellow, it was visible from Rome.
 It is octastyle, "peripteral sine postico" i.e. the cella was surrounded on three sides by a colonnade with eight columns on the main facade and ten on both sides.
-At the back an exedra framed the colossal statue of Hercules.
+At the back, an exedra framed the colossal statue of Hercules.

-The podium was 6.50 m high and was completely covered on the outside with elegantly molded travertine, as can be seen in the preserved section on the left side of the temple where steps of travertine, smooth and up to 24 m long, the upper one molded like a frame, make clear the grandeur of the temple.
+The podium was 6.50 m high and was completely covered on the outside with elegantly molded travertine, as can be seen in the preserved section on the left side of the temple, where steps of travertine, smooth and up to 24 m long, the upper one molded like a frame, make clear the grandeur of the temple.
 An ancient "thesaurus" (offering box) was also found right next to the base.
 The two accessible underground rooms of the podium, one of which had an access with a ladder (as can be seen from the reliefs by Thierry of 1863), were perhaps used as a votive deposit and oracular room.

-At the front facing west towards Rome, a staircase with two flights connected the temenos with the temple.
-On either side of the stairways were monumental fountains (the one on the right was fairly well preserved) inside which was placed a circle of miniature statues of the hero from which a beautiful statuette remains of young Hercules portrayed seated on a rock covered with his lion skin.
+At the front, facing west towards Rome, a staircase with two flights connected the temenos with the temple.
+On either side of the stairways were monumental fountains (the one on the right was fairly well preserved), inside which was placed a circle of miniature statues of the hero, from which a beautiful statuette remains of young Hercules, portrayed seated on a rock covered with his lion skin.

-On the west side, between this staircase and the wall of the theatre opposite, was a space of less than 2 m, unusual for such a large structure, especially in case of crowding on the temenos which could occur.
+On the west side, between this staircase and the wall of the theatre opposite, was a space of less than 2 m, unusual for such a large structure, especially in the case of crowding on the temenos, which could occur.
 This anomaly can be explained by a collapse of the structure, originally shorter and steeper, which forced the builders to reconstruct a longer and shallower staircase over the collapsed part with supporting arches.